 And, as well as tapping into the expertise of staff, the Clinical Entrepreneur Programme has helped to retain it – with more than 100 clinicians returning to or staying with the NHS over the past three years.

 There are currently 500 professionals involved in the Clinical Entrepreneur Programme.
-Visit the NHS England website to find out how you can join them.
+Visit the NHS Clinical Entrepreneur Programme website for more information and to apply.

 If you're interested in learning more about the Clinical Entrepreneur Programme, please contact Polly Sullivan, Project Manager in Medical Innovation at ARU.